Algoma University: Libraries and archives

 The Arthur A. Wishart Library at Algoma University is a member of the Ontario Council of University Libraries and is a contributor to Open Content Alliance.

-The Arthur A. Wishart Library manages two distinct archival repositories: the Engracia de Jesus Matias Archives and Special Collections and the Shingwauk Residential Schools Centre.
+There are two distinct archival repositories at Algoma University: the Engracia de Jesus Matias Archives and Special Collections and the Shingwauk Residential Schools Centre.
 The Engracia de Jesus Matias Archives and Special Collections is the official repository for records of Algoma University, the Anglican Diocese of Algoma and the Ecclesiastical Province of Ontario.
 The Engracia de Jesus Matias Archives and Special Collections strengths are in Northern Ontario business history, Algoma University institutional history, industrial history of the Great Lakes region and the history of the Algoma region more broadly.
-The Shingwauk Residential Schools Centre (SRSC) is an archive jointly managed with the Children of Shingwauk Alumni Association which is dedicated to documenting the legacy of residential schools in Canada.
+The Shingwauk Residential Schools Centre (SRSC) is a community based archive jointly managed with the Children of Shingwauk Alumni Association dedicated to documenting the legacy of residential schools in Canada.
 The SRSC holds one of the largest residential school archival collections in North America.

+Campuses

 Brampton campus

 In Brampton, the university offers an urban option for Algoma University students.

 In Brampton, Algoma University occupies more than seven buildings, most surrounding historic Garden Square, including 8 Queen St. E, 24 Queen St. E and 28 Main St.